This research has been refined and included in “Consciousness Sutras. Principles of Becoming Conscious”.

 A simple exercise that I used with my students is “dividing attention”, This is an attentional schema that allows us to attend simultaneously to various visual objects (in a diffuse-visual-way described above), and in the same time to attend to our other senses – touch, hear, smell, our inner body sensation, our feelings, and our thinking.
-Then we can add the collective perspective above all this, and observe, e.g. the differences between our own emotions and the emotions we perceive from the environment and from people around us.
+Then we can add the collective perspective above all this and observe, e.g. the differences between our own emotions and the emotions we perceive from the environment and people around us.
 Then we can add the temporal line, noticing the differences between the information we access from past, present, or if our internal processing has taken us into future predictions.
-In time, using this exercise in various settings and moments of the day, we are able to break the narrow focus addiction and embrace a richer perspective.
-A visual exercise that creates the full view vision is to keep a narrow focus on the horizon line, and then slowly embracing the peripheral vision of the world below and above and the depths between the eyes and the horizon.
+In time, using this exercise in various settings and moments of the day, we can break the narrow focus addiction and embrace a richer perspective.
+A visual practice that creates the full view vision is to keep a narrow focus on the horizon line, and then slowly embracing the peripheral vision of the world below and above and the depths between the eyes and the horizon.

 Keeping a percentage of attention to the attentional stream itself, all the time, creates a subjective experience of being wide-awake while the thinking-feeling-sensing-acting happens.
 In other words, it’s about being present with the meta-attention and watching how the attentional schema creates content for our experience.
-In spiritual terminology, this means we are able to watch “maya” itself dancing as it manifests.
+In spiritual terminology, this means we can watch “Maya” itself dancing as it manifests.
 When we simultaneously pay attention to the global content, and to the attentional mechanism itself, we discover that space is full of information, and this informational-awareness is available all the time.